 Energy Audits, based upon the Australian Standards, levels 1,2 or 3 are an excellent place to start in terms of investigating specific opportunities to conserve energy and in turn funds.
 Performing an energy audit it self is the first step to discovering the opportunities which maybe available to improve your Nabers assessment.
 A Level 1 Audits can take is a little as a day and cost around $1000 with a “Return on Investment” within 30 days, subject to what is discovered.

 Often these audits can find simple programming opportunities which can save considerable funds without the indoor quality being noticeably affected the occupants of the building.

-Are you getting your value for money? are you getting the positive outcomes form effective maintenance that you should such as extended life terms of equipment, lower running costs, fewer break downs…… you don’t know what you don’t know….unit you have an audit at least.
+Are you getting your value for money? are you getting the positive outcomes from effective maintenance that you should such as extended life terms of equipment, lower running costs, fewer break downs…… you don’t know what you don’t know….unit you have an audit at least.

 Our of sight …out of mind… it is not until something of a critical nature fails or even worse, some one is hurt, that an audit of the elevator system is performed.
 If your system is our of warranty then perhaps an audit is worth while considering?